Tibetan Sources on the History of Helambu

 (translated by Chang 1999, 74.)

-One of the disciples of Zilnon Wangyal Dorje was Terbon Nyima Sengge (1687-1738), who was born into a family of famous treasure-revealers.
-According to his biography, the Chariot of Certainty (GSS), he was born in Mangyul in southern Tibet, and he was the hereditary steward of the “border-taming” temple, Jamtrin in Kyirong.
-He stopped an epidemic in the Kathmandu valley and received a land grant in return from the king, Jagajjaya Malla (1722-1734), the ruler of the independent kingdom of Kathmandu during the time of the three kingdoms (1482-1769) and founded Tarkeghyang village.
+One of his prominent disciples was Terbon Nyima Sengge (1687–1738), who was born into a renowned family of tertons(treasure-revealers).
+According to his biography, The Chariot of Certainty (GSS), he was born in Mangyul, southern Tibet, and served as the hereditary steward of the “border-taming” temple, Jamtrin, in Kyirong.
+He is credited with stopping an epidemic in the Kathmandu Valley, for which King Jagajjaya Malla (1722–1734), ruler of the independent Kingdom of Kathmandu during the era of the Three Kingdoms (1482–1769), granted him land.
+There, he founded Tarkeghyang village.

 HUM

-Knower of three times, immortal Tötrengtsel
+Knower of the three times, immortal Tötrengtsel,

-Subduer of malice and cruelty, Tropolö
+Subduer of malice and cruelty, mighty Tropolö,

-The protectors of the Hidden Land are the Great Lady of the Sacred Place;
+Great Lady of the Sacred Place,

-Vajrasādhu; the divine Chati;
+Vajrasādhu, the divine Chati,

-Genyen Leru; Jomo Yangri,
+Genyen Leru, Jomo Yangri—

-May happiness and the profound Dharma spread in the land,
+May happiness and the profound Dharma flourish,

 Tibetan Sources: